Policy, trends and developments

 Are any safe harbours available?

-To a certain extent, having appropriate transfer pricing documentation can be regarded as a safe harbour, because a consequence is that the burden of proof regarding the applicable pricing is shifted from the taxpayer to the tax authorities.
+To a certain extent, having appropriate transfer pricing documentation can be regarded as a safe harbour, because by having transfer pricing documentation the burden of proof regarding the applicable pricing shifts from the taxpayer to the tax authorities.

 Which government bodies regulate transfer pricing and what is the extent of their powers?

 The Ministry of Finance works on equitable and solid tax legislation.
 The Dutch tax authorities fall under the responsibility of the Ministry of Finance and are responsible for levying and collecting taxes.
 The minister of finance is responsible for the state budget and monetary policy while the state secretary for finance is mandated with overseeing tax legislation and the functioning of the tax authorities.